 - An intense mentored research experience in basic science or translational research in the top laboratories at Mayo Clinic

-- Special seminars and selected graduate-level courses to expand each student's knowledge base so he or she can begin to apply basic science knowledge to biomedical research
+- Special seminars and selected graduate-level courses to expand each student's knowledge base so they can begin to apply basic science knowledge to biomedical research

-- Mentoring and guidance to assist with successful continuation into a Ph.D. or an M.D.-Ph.D. program to succeed in a basic or translational biomedical research career
+- Mentoring and guidance to assist with successful continuation into a research doctorate program to succeed in a basic or translational biomedical research career

 - U.S. citizens and permanent residents.

 - Underrepresented students who have earned a bachelor's degree within the past three years, or seniors about to graduate in a biomedical science discipline who are planning to pursue a Ph.D. degree in biomedical science.
-Mayo Clinic College of Medicine and Science considers underrepresented individuals as those belonging to these groups:
+This program is funded by the National Institutes of Health (NIH).
+The program follows the definition of underrepresented individuals defined by the NIH National Institute of General Medical Sciences and considers underrepresented individuals as those belonging to these groups: